SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/infrequent-tier-slo-support.md

 * **Total Credits Consumed**.
 The total credits consumed in the last 30 days.
 * **Top 50 Expensive Queries**.
 The top 50 expensive queries set up on Dashboards to run against the Infrequent tier.

 You can download the JSON for the dashboard [here](https://sumologic-app-data.s3.amazonaws.com/Infrequent_SLO.json).
-For information about importing dashboards and other content see [Import Content in the Library](/docs/get-started/library#import-content).
+For information about importing dashboards and other content, see [Import Content in the Library](/docs/get-started/library#import-content).

 ## Limitations